Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings: Conclusion

-We have presented the fields of ultrashort radially-polarized laser pulses when tightly focused and having three different low-order spatio-temporal couplings: longitudinal chromatism, spatial chirp, and frequency-dependent beam parameters.
-This was presented mostly directly in the focus but also included some propagation characteristics.
 Further complexities can be imagined beyond what was presented in this manuscript.
 The first possibility of course is including higher-order STCs, such as LC or SC that are nonlinearly dependent on the frequency or frequency-dependent beam width that cannot be described by one parameter, or indeed a simple combination of the presented STCs.
-Or, for example, combining the presented STCs with more realistic near-field profiles for high-power laser beams such as the super-Gaussian or flattened-Gaussian~\cite{bagini96}, or using the Richards–Wolf formalism~\cite{wolf59,richards59} to model very non-paraxial beams or beams diffracting from an aperture, important for the Guoy phase of RPLBs~\cite{pelchat-voyer20}.
+Or, for example, combining the presented STCs with more realistic near-field profiles for high-power laser beams such as the super-Gaussian or flattened-Gaussian~\cite{bagini96}, or modelling higher-order vector beams, or using the Richards–Wolf formalism~\cite{wolf59,richards59} to model very non-paraxial beams or beams diffracting from an aperture, important for the Guoy phase of RPLBs~\cite{pelchat-voyer20}.
 Additionally, there may be nuanced behavior of either the phase or the electric field when including a more detailed analysis of the RPLBs outside of the focus.
-The models presented are general and provide the framework for investigating these more complex situations.
+The models presented here are general and provide the framework for investigating these more complex situations.

 We believe that the combination of vector beams and STCs will become of increasing interest for ultrafast optical applications as the knowledge and understanding becomes more advanced.
 The combination of the models and analysis presented in this work and the further development of methods to control and characterize STCs~\cite{jolly20-3}---also for vector beams~\cite{alonso20}---will enable this advancement.